 John J. Durocher, Ph.D., ACSM-EP, CSCS

-Nils K. Nelson Associate Professor of Integrative Human Health
+Nils K. Nelson Endowed Professor of Integrative Human Health

 Durocher focuses on teaching, research and service in biological sciences, health sciences and integrative human health.

 Durocher’s research focuses on exercise and other lifestyle interventions that can improve human health and performance.
 Currently funded projects are focusing on how meditation and different types of exercise effect blood pressure, sympathetic nerve activity, arterial stiffness and anxiety.